 Matt Parr, Her Majesty’s Inspector of Constabulary

-Read my assessment of Northumbria Police below, or watch the video.
+Read my assessment of Northumbria Police below.

 I am pleased with the performance of Northumbria Police in keeping people safe and reducing crime.

 The force has made improvements to its investigations and to how it reduces reoffending since our 2016 inspection.
 However, its performance in relation to vulnerable victims has declined and it needs to:

 - ensure that crimes which involve vulnerable people are allocated promptly to investigators with the appropriate skills, accreditation and support to conduct the investigation to a good standard; and

 - improve its initial assessment of, and response to, incidents involving vulnerable people.

 The force has a good understanding of the demand it faces and matches its resources to those demands.
 It has comprehensive financial plans that have been subject to independent scrutiny.

 Northumbria Police is good at treating the public and its workforce with fairness and respect.
 Although this is in line with last year’s grade, I am pleased that the force has made some improvements in a number of areas.

 I acknowledge the progress Northumbria Police has made in some areas and will continue to monitor the force’s progress in areas where improvements are still needed.